pbinkley/microcopying_1940/index.markdown

 procedure in the selection of fields are particularly stressed.
 There were a number of queries: One of them, how to utilize the possibilities of selection and other machinery?
 What body shall formulate and coordinate the program, carry it out?
-The <span style="page" id="page287">[p.287]</span> Continuation Committee was instructed to investigate this technically and also to determine what machinery might be set up.
+The <span class="page" id="page287">[p.287]</span> Continuation Committee was instructed to investigate this technically and also to determine what machinery might be set up.
 The suggestion of the incorporation of the Bibliofilm Service with the Library of Congress service was made, and